steffest/Instant-Filemanager/README.md

 # Instant-Filemanager

-Simple and Clean web based filemanager
-(for use with the Spark Instant API)
+Simple and Clean web based filemanager and general CMS front-end (for use with Laozi - the Super Lazy Instant API)